MuG: A Multimodal Classification Benchmark on Game Data with Tabular, Textual, and Visual Fields: Related Works

 \section{Related Works}

-\subsection{Multimodal Classification Datasets with Tabular, Textual and Visual Fields}
+\subsection{Multimodal Classification Datasets with Tabular, Textual, and Visual Fields}

-Humans perceive the world from multiple sensory modalities.
-Consequently, machine learning models in real-world applications need to deal with multimodal data that contains both tabular, textual, and visual fields.
-For instance, e-commerce product classification requires models to understand products' tabular attributes, textual descriptions, and visual photos.
+Machine learning models in real-world applications need to deal with multimodal data that contains both tabular, textual, and visual fields.
 Due to privacy or license issues, there exist very few datasets that cover these three modalities.
-To the best of our knowledge, PetFinder\footnote{PetFinder: \url{https://www.kaggle.com/competitions/petfinder-adoption-prediction/overview}} is one of the few publicly available dataset.
+To the best of our knowledge, PetFinder\footnote{PetFinder: \url{https://www.kaggle.com/competitions/petfinder-adoption-prediction/overview}} is one of the few publicly available datasets.
 HAIM-MIMIC-MM~\cite{soenksen2022mmhealthcare} is a multimodal healthcare dataset containing tabular, textual, image, and time-series fields.
 However, only credentialed users can access HAIM-MIMIC-MM.
 On the other hand, there exist many datasets that cover two modalities (out of table, text, and image modalities).
-The most common datasets are the ones with both textual and visual features (MM-IMDB~\cite{mmimdb}, UPMC Food101~\cite{food101}, V-SNLI~\cite{VSNIL}, MultiOFF~\cite{multioff}, MELINDA~\cite{melinda}, etc.).
+The most common datasets are the ones with both textual and visual features (MM-IMDB~\cite{mmimdb}, V-SNLI~\cite{VSNIL}, MultiOFF~\cite{multioff}, WIT~\cite{srinivasan2021wit}, MELINDA~\cite{melinda}, etc.).
 Meanwhile, \cite{shi2021mmag,xu2019mmICD,qu2022educan} provide benchmark datasets for table and text modalities, For the combination of table and image modalities, there are a bunch of datasets from the medical domain~\cite{lin2020predicting,lee2019machine,kautzky2020machine,gupta2020classification}.
 Other than the mentioned table, text, and image modalities, multimodal learning has also been conducted in time-series, speech, and video modalities~\cite{zhang2022tailor,zhang2020mmemotion,li2020vmsmo}.
-For more comprehensive dataset information, we recommend readers refer to the following surveys~\cite{gao2020survey,muhammad2021comprehensive,bayoudh2021survey}.